Skip to main content

 Key takeaways:

 Everyone experiences nausea from time to time.
 In many cases, it’s mild and improves on its own.
-But sometimes it’s severe enough that you may need medication to relieve your symptoms.
+But severe nausea and vomiting can be hard to treat once it starts.
 That’s where ondansetron (Zofran) can help.
 It’s a prescription medication used to prevent nausea and vomiting.

 The right ondansetron dosage for you varies based on your age and what you’re taking it for.
 Here, we’ll review the recommended ondansetron dosages for adults and children.
 Keep in mind that your prescriber may adjust your dosage based on your personal history.
 So it’s best to follow their instructions, even if it differs from what’s described below.